 First off, you should try to choose a time when your pet is feeling at their most calm, such as after a nice meal or following a long exercise session.
 Make sure to offer plenty of praise and encouragement during this entire process.
 Attach the restraining loop to their collar to keep them in place.
 The quick-release should stop them from getting hurt if they try to jump off.
 However, most dogs tend to remain still if you have secured their collar.

 When you are first trying to get your dog to stay in place, you can use treats as an incentive.
-If you have someone else to feed your dog the treats, this makes things so much easier as you can concentrate on the grooming.
+If you have someone else to feed your dog the treats, this will make things way easier as you can concentrate on the grooming.
 To start off with, you may have to offer the treats on quite a regular basis – as often as every 30 seconds.
 You can then start working your way up to several minute intervals.
 Start by brushing your dog’s coat, before moving onto the more difficult areas of their face, ears, paws, and tail.

 One of the more challenging tools to use is the clippers and it may take some time before your canine companion is fully used to the noise.
 If you use shears, hold them up, so your dog can see and inspect them before use.
 Over time, your dog will hopefully relax and get used to the process.
 Ideally, they will even start to enjoy it!